 The ability to see the password when entering

-This works for mobile devices, where a lot of typos are made, but also good for PCs.
+This works for mobile devices, where many typos are made, but also suitable for PCs.

 One fields column